Other Known Aliases – Heinz-Ehrlich bodies, Ehrlich Inner Body

 Definition – Deep purple small irregular bodies in red cells stained with crystal violet which represents denatured hemoglobin due to oxidative damage.

-Clinical Significance – Seen in conditions in with high oxidative stress such as G6PD deficiency, alpha thalassemia, NADPH deficiency, chronic liver disease, and asplenia.
+Clinical Significance – Seen in conditions with high oxidative stress such as G6PD deficiency, alpha thalassemia, NADPH deficiency, chronic liver disease, and asplenia.

 - Firkin BG and Whitwirth JA.
 Dictionary of Medical Eponyms.
 2nd ed.
 New York, NY; Parthenon Publishing Group.
 1996.

 - Bartolucci S, Forbis P. Stedman’s Medical Eponyms.
 2nd ed.
 Baltimore, MD; LWW.
 2005.

 - Yee AJ, Pfiffner P. (2012).
 Medical Eponyms (Version 1.4.2) [Mobile Application Software].
 Retrieved http://itunes.apple.com.

 - Whonamedit – dictionary of medical eponyms. http://www.whonamedit.com

 - R. Heinz.
 Morphologische Veränderungen des roten Blutkörperchens durch Gifte.
 [Virchows] Archiv für pathologische Anatomie und Physiologie und für klinische Medizin, Berlin, 1890, 122: 112-116